18F/bpa-fedramp-dashboard/README.md

 ## FedRAMP Dashboard BPA Order

-We're excited to announce the initial RFQ for the [Agile BPA](https://pages.18f.gov/ads-bpa) will be posted within the next two weeks.
+We're excited to announce the initial RFQ for the [Agile BPA](https://pages.18f.gov/ads-bpa) will be posted within the next few weeks.

 ### Manifest